---

 Tags are a way of adding dimensions to Datadog telemetries so they can be filtered, aggregated, and compared in Datadog visualizations.
 [Using tags](https://docs.datadoghq.com/getting_started/tagging/using_tags.md) enables you to observe aggregate performance across several hosts and (optionally) narrow the set further based on specific elements.
 In summary, tagging is a method to observe aggregate datapoints.

 - The tag **key** is the identifier.
-The tag key is case sensitive.
+Commonly used tag keys are `env`, `instance`, and `name`.

 Tagging binds different data types in Datadog, allowing for correlation and calls to action between metrics, traces, and logs.
 This is accomplished with **reserved** tag keys: